poppinace/ldada/README.md

 ### Introduction

 This repository includes the implimentation of LDA-inspired Domain Adaptation (LDADA) proposed in our TIP paper.
 LDADA can achieve high-quality domain adaptation without explicit adaptation.
-It is conceptually simple, effective, robust, fast, parameter-free, and applicable to both unsupervised and semi-supervised DA setting.
+It is conceptually simple, effective, robust, fast, parameter-free, and applicable to both unsupervised and semi-supervised DA settings.

 **Prerequisites**
 1. Matlab is required.
 This repository has been tested on 64-bit Mac OS X Matlab2016a and on 64-bit Window 10 Matlab2017a.